ElNinjaGaiden/AutoProxy/README.md

 Firts of all, let's take a look at the available configuration settings:

 * url: to set the web api base url.
 Default: ''
 * contentType: to set the data type you will be sending to the server.
-Default: 'application/json'
+Default: 'application/x-www-form-urlencoded; charset=UTF-8'
 * dataType: to set the data type you will be expecting back from the server.
 Default: 'json'
 * includeActionName: to specify if controller action should be added to the url (some people prefer to configure their controllers as the very basic REST form).
 Default: true
 * timeout: 0
+* crossDomain: Default: false

 This configuration can be done at prototype definition level or at proxy instance level.